 Int.A.
+Definition of Graduate Medical Education

 Fellowship is advanced graduate medical education beyond a core residency program for physicians who desire to enter more specialized practice.
 Fellowship-trained physicians serve the public by providing subspecialty care, which may also include core medical care, acting as a community resource for expertise in their field, creating and integrating new knowledge into practice, and educating future generations of physicians.
-Graduate medical education values the strength that a diverse group of physicians brings to medical care.
+Graduate medical education values the strength that a diverse group of physicians brings to medical care, and the importance of inclusive and psychologically safe learning environments.

-Fellows who have completed residency are able to practice independently in their core specialty.
-The prior medical experience and expertise of fellows distinguish them from physicians entering into residency training.
+Fellows who have completed residency are able to practice autonomously in their core specialty.
+The prior medical experience and expertise of fellows distinguish them from physicians entering residency.
 The fellow's care of patients within the subspecialty is undertaken with appropriate faculty supervision and conditional independence.
-Faculty members serve as role models of excellence, compassion, professionalism, and scholarship.
+Faculty members serve as role models of excellence, compassion, cultural sensitivity, professionalism, and scholarship.
 The fellow develops deep medical knowledge, patient care skills, and expertise applicable to their focused area of practice.
 Fellowship is an intensive program of subspecialty clinical and didactic education that focuses on the multidisciplinary care of patients.
 Fellowship education is often physically, emotionally, and intellectually demanding, and occurs in a variety of clinical learning environments committed to graduate medical education and the well-being of patients, residents, fellows, faculty members, students, and all members of the health care team.